Raul-Nicolas/SAVIRAV/README.md

 # SAVIRAV classifier
-Our classifier uses Splicing and Intron Retention features to predict Splicing-Associated Variants (SAV) and Intron Retention-Associated Variants
+Our classifier uses Splicing and Intron Retention features to predict Splicing-Associated Variants (SAV) and Intron Retention-Associated Variants (IRAV).

 ## Input
-This package requires a **BAM file** or **list of BAM files** and the chosen **gene** to proceed with the classification
+This package requires a **BAM file** or **list of BAM files** and the chosen **gene** to proceed with the classification.

 Genes available are:
     - TP53